 The Darkness Duet costs £2,200 to buy fully fitted out with seats, footrests, bouyancy bags and thwarts.
-However, some paddlers like to customise their craft to specific and personal requirements.
-As such, the boat is available at a cost of £1,800 for the boat, name stickers (mandatory) and central thwart.
 There are no “club rates”, discounts for bulk, charity concessions or “mate’s rates”, just one price for a clear finish, top spec carbon fibre racing boat.

 The Darkness Duet is fully compliant with specifications for international racing laid down by the ICF International Canoe Federation: